Carlton Imperial Football Club: 1875–1876 Senior football

 The 1875 season saw the Imperials being elevated to senior level, and had recruited future Carlton & South Melbourne VFA premiership and Norwood SAFA premiership player, Alfred McMichael.
-The Imperials technically finished third on the ladder for the regular season after playing eleven matches for five wins.
+The Imperials finished third on the ladder for the regular season after playing eleven matches for five wins.
 At the end of the league season, the club would achieve its first and only accolade, the Challenge Cup after it defeated 1–0 in the final on 9 October.

 Before the commencement of the 1876 season, both Coulthard and McMichael had transferred to Carlton, along with forward player, Joe Henry, but had managed to recruit future Carlton & South Melbourne VFA premiership player and Norwood SAFA premiership captain & coach, Alfred Waldron from Albert Park.

-The Imperials competed in the senior league but had finished last on the ladder, or rather been considered unranked after only playing eight matches for two wins, as opposed to the teams that had played as few as thirteen matches and up to twenty matches.
+The Imperials competed in the senior league but had finished last on the ladder after playing eight matches for two wins, as opposed to the teams that had played as few as thirteen matches and up to twenty matches.
 The Australasian newspaper had noted that the loss of players to dominant & second-placed side, Carlton, had caused the Imperials to suffer "very materially at the beginning of the season through the wiles of the local enemy", but had noted Waldron's performances throughout the season.
 The match between the Imperials and Carlton on July 1st was known its "bad conduct" by the Imperial players and had been labelled as 'disgraceful' by the Australasian newspaper.
 The match was won 4–1 by Carlton in front of a 'large crowd' following 'considerable local interest'.

 Following the 1876 season, all of the senior teams except for East Melbourne and Imperials did not compete in the newly established VFA's season of 1877, and that the Imperials had reportedly dissolved.
 It was noted that some players had joined senior league team Hotham but others had followed Coulthard and McMichael's steps in joining local rivals Carlton, including Waldron, Ted Barrass, and last Imperial captain, Alexander Ford, all of whom were premiership players for Carlton that season.
 Future Carlton player, and Australian Army Medical Corps medical practitioner, Charlie Oliver also played for the Imperials, but when exactly remains unknown.